 Departmental service activities are integral to the educational and research programs of the department.
 Faculty and staff serve as members of organizational boards and expert committees of governmental, private, or voluntary organizations; provide consultations to community agencies; serve as members of professional organizational boards and committees; and participate as speakers or panelists at conferences or as visiting lecturers in other schools.
-Faculty also provide service to community-based research.
+Faculty also provide service to communities through advising and monitoring students who are engaged in fieldwork or community-based research.